amandabee/fundamentals-of-interactive/wk4_quiz.md

 *Pitch Week 4, Due Week 6*

 ## Examples of the Form
-*Need to pull from Newsgames.
-There are lots.*

-# Quizzes

 NY Times has a series called "Well Quiz" -- From [The Well Quiz](http://well.blogs.nytimes.com/category/the-well-quiz/), [Can You Read People’s Emotions?](http://well.blogs.nytimes.com/2013/10/03/well-quiz-the-mind-behind-the-eyes/) and [Well Flu](http://well.blogs.nytimes.com/2013/02/13/the-well-flu-quiz/)